-To earn a six-figure salary and earn more than $100,000 per year, you need to find a career that pays over $8,333 per month.
+To earn a six-figure salary, you need to find a career that pays over $8,333 per month.
 Careers in engineering, tech, real estate, and many others are among the top jobs that pay over six-figures a year.

-To many people, a six figure income is the mark of success.
-In many parts of the country, earning 6 figures is common.
+To many people, a six-figure salary is the mark of success.
+In many parts of the country, earning six figures is common.
 In Washington, D.C., for instance, having high earners of over $100,000 a year is not unheard of.
 While it may mean more in some regions than others, it’s still an impressive achievement.

-As you might expect, a professional degree is often necessary to earn 6 figures in some positions.
-But this is no longer universally true: you can earn a 6 figure income without taking out a student loan.
+As you might expect, a professional degree is often necessary to earn a six-figure income in some positions.
+But this is no longer universally true: you can earn a six-figure income without taking out a student loan.

-Coding bootcamps, trade schools, and other alternative education programs train people for high-earning positions, and they often cost less than a college degree.
+Coding bootcamps, trade schools, and other alternative education programs train people for these high-earning positions.
+A bonus: they often cost less than a college degree.

-The 6 Figure Salary: Common in the Tech Industry
+The Six-Figure Paycheck: A Common Salary in the Tech Industry

-Unsurprisingly, a 6 figure salary is fairly common in the tech industry.
-It’s so common that we could write a list of 10 ways to earn a 6 figure salary job in the tech industry alone.
+Unsurprisingly, a six-figure salary is fairly common in the tech industry.
+It’s so common that we could write a list of 10 jobs that write six-figure paychecks in the tech industry alone.
 However, we can save that for another time.
-Not everybody wants to work in tech, and that’s fine—but this booming industry boasts some of the highest-paying jobs in the country.
+Not everybody wants to work in tech, and that’s fine—but this booming industry boasts several of the highest-paying jobs in the country.

 In San Francisco alone, the influence of tech drove the average salary to approximately $155,000 annually!
 That’s a 7 percent jump from 2019 to 2020.
-There are plenty of positions in tech that will let you pad your personal finances, even when you’re just starting.
+There are plenty of tech careers that will let you pad your personal finances, even when you’re just starting.

-Data scientists, for example, train at coding bootcamps and go on to make an average of $116,000 annually.
-The tech industry’s reputation for high salaries is deserved, ranking it as one of the highest-paid fields in the country.
+Data scientists, for example, who choose a coding bootcamp education go on to make an average of $122,618 annually.
+The tech industry’s reputation for high salaries is deserved, making it one of the highest-paid fields in the country.

-Below is a list of 10 jobs that you may not have expected to earn 6 figure salaries.
+Below is a list of the top six-figure jobs that you may not have expected to give big paychecks.

 - Air Traffic Controller